 This Friday we will be running a Friday Party at the church!

-It will be our first for a long time and as you will appreciate, we've had to think hard about how best to do things.
+We've had to think hard about how best to do things.
 It is, of course, impossible to eliminate all risk but we think that the following plan represents a way of managing the risks and overcoming the obstacles that have prevented us from getting together for so long

 Set up should take place during the afternoon and should involve a couple of people.
 Hand gel will be available at both entrances to the building and at any activity tables.
 We will have a register to sign people in and out so that we know who is there.